-411. Paragraph 2, which reproduces Article 5, paragraph 2 of the OECD Model Convention, lists examples of places that will often constitute a permanent establishment.
+4. Paragraph 2, which reproduces Article 5, paragraph 2 of the OECD Model Convention, lists examples of places that will often constitute a permanent establishment.
 However, the provision is not self-standing.
 While paragraph 2 notes that offices, factories, etc., are common types of permanent establishments, when one is looking at the operations of a particular enterprise, the requirements of paragraph 1 must also be met.
 Paragraph 2 therefore simply provides an indication that a permanent establishment may well exist; it does not provide that one necessarily does exist.
-This is also the stance of the 20142017 OECD Model Commentary, where it is assumed provided that States interpret the terms listed "in such a way that such places of business constitute permanent establishments only if they meet the requirements of paragraph 1".
+This is also the stance of the OECD Model Commentary, where it is assumed that States interpret the terms listed "in such a way that such places of business constitute permanent establishments only if they meet the requirements of paragraph 1".
 Developing countries often wish to broaden the scope of the term "permanent establishment" and some believe that a warehouse should be included among the specific examples.
 However, the deletion of "delivery" from the excluded activities described in subparagraphs (a) and (b) of paragraph 4 means that a "warehouse" used for any purpose is (subject to the conditions in paragraph 1 being fulfilled) a permanent establishment under the general principles of the Article.
-The 2017 OECD Commentary points out in paragraph 1346 that the term "place of management" is mentioned separately because it is not necessarily an "office" and that "where the laws of the two Contracting States do not contain the concept of a 'place of management' as distinct from an 'office', there will be no need to refer to the former term in their bilateral convention".
+The OECD Commentary points out in paragraph 13 46that the term "place of Page 18 of 56 management" is mentioned separately because it is not necessarily an "office" and that "where the laws of the two Contracting States do not contain the concept of a 'place of management' as distinct from an 'office', there will be no need to refer to the former term in their bilateral convention".

-- 512. In discussing subparagraph (f), which provides that the term "permanent establishment" includes mines, oil or gas wells, quarries or any other place of extraction of natural resources, the 2017 OECD Commentary states that "the term 'any other place of extraction of natural resources' should be interpreted broadly" to include, for example, all places of extraction of hydrocarbons whether on or offshore.
+- 5. In discussing subparagraph (f), which provides that the term "permanent establishment" includes mines, oil or gas wells, quarries or any other place of extraction of natural resources, the OECD Commentary states that "the term 'any other place of extraction of natural resources' should be interpreted broadly" to include, for example, all places of extraction of hydrocarbons whether on or offshore.
 Because subparagraph (f) does not mention exploration for natural resources, whether on or offshore, paragraph 1 governs whether exploration activities are carried on through a permanent establishment.
-The OECD Commentary states The following part of the Commentary on Article 5 of the 2017 OECD Model Convention indicates that States may wish to address bilaterally the question of exploration activities: - 1548. [...]
+The OECD Commentary states: - 1548. [...]
 Since, however, it has not been possible to arrive at a common view on the basic questions of the attribution of taxation rights and of the qualification of the income from exploration activities, the Contracting States may agree upon the insertion of specific provisions.
 They may agree, for instance, that an enterprise of a Contracting State, as regards its activities of exploration of natural resources in a place or area in the other Contracting State: - a) shall be deemed not to have a permanent establishment in that other State; or - b) shall be deemed to carry on such activities through a permanent establishment in that other State; or - c) shall be deemed to carry on such activities through a permanent establishment in that other State if such activities last longer than a specified period of time.